pfknight8/SolarSysQuack/README.md

 Planets:
 - Each planet of the solar system must have its own profile page.
---Each page must include at a minimum (Name of the planet, size, distance from the Sun, three identifying facts, solid or gas core, and a visual representation of the planet)
+- Each page must include at a minimum (Name of the planet, size, distance from the Sun, three identifying facts, solid or gas core, and a visual representation of the planet)
 - NOTE: No images, assets, emojis, or SVGs are permitted.
 The visual representation of each planet must be made ENTIRELY out of CSS.
 - If the planet has a moon, you must display the following information for every moon (Name, history behind name, and size).
 - Planet pages must include at least two different component styles.
 - If a planet has more than one moon, the moon information must be displayed in repeating elements.
---All planet and moon content MUST be stored in a database.
+- All planet and moon content MUST be stored in a database.

 Backend: